Buchanan Furnace

 The Buchanan Furnace is a historic iron furnace located in Licking Township, Clarion County, Pennsylvania.
-It was built in 1844, and is a cold blast charcoal furnace measuring 30 feet by 33 feet at the base and 33 feet tall.
-It had a maximum production of 1,200 tons per year and was abandoned in 1858 because of a lack of timber to be used as fuel.
+It was built in 1844, and is a cold blast charcoal furnace measuring 30 by 33 ft at the base and 33 ft tall.
+It had a maximum production of 1,200 ST per year and was abandoned in 1858 because of a lack of timber to be used as fuel.

 Thirty-one iron furnaces were built in Clarion County, mostly from 1840-1850.
 They supplied the region as well as the Pittsburgh rolling mills.

 It was added to the National Register of Historic Places in 1991.